ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAELWITH DESCRIPTIONS OF SCENES AND SITES PERTINENT TO THE STUDY OF CHRISTIANITY |

 April 2005 Golan Mustard Flower - black mustard

-The mustard type shown above grew wild in fields around Galilee northwards towards Lebanon and to the west along the coastal plain of Israel.
-I observed this mustard plant in the southern Golan near Avne Eitan and measured its height to be 8'10".
+The mustard type shown above grew wild in fields and along roadsides around Galilee.
+I observed a mustard plant in the southern Golan near Avne Eitan and measured its height to be 8'10".
 In my opinion there might have been taller mustard plants that I have not measured due to the fact I had spent little time in Israel or was unable to stop along a busy highway to measure a giant plant near Haipha.
-There were published accounts of mustard plants from 10-16 feet tall without photos.
-Most mustard family species in the northern regions of Europe and North America did not exceed 4 feet high, yet some southern species grew taller than eight feet in Israel and Egypt.
+There were published accounts from travelers from the 19th century onwards of mustard plants from 10-16 feet tall without photos.

 April 2005 -- Jordan River Delta area